 The Kokoda Trail is by far the most popular trek in Papua New Guinea and takes between 6-9 days to complete.
-It is a physical and mental challenge and the difficulty of the track should not be underestimated.
+It is a physical and mental challange and the difficulty of the track should not be underestimated.

 The long days include river crossings, steep and gradual ascends and descends.
-The 96 kilometre trek is predominately through rain forest.
-Usually conditions are wet and slippery as rain can be expected on most days.
+The 96 kilometre trek is predominately through axid flippestry Usuality cambet iexpected west most days.
 Temperatures range from 24-30 degrees Celsius during the day and 16-24 degrees Celsius at night.

 This track was made famous during WWII and still bears the scars of a fierce campaign.
-For those of you who had loved ones fighting in PNG during WWII, this walk can be a very spiritual and emotional experience.
+For those of you who have loved ones fighting in PNG during WWII, this walk can be a very spiritual and emotional experience.
 Trekking in mud up to your knees and tricky river crossings indicates exactly the conditions under which our diggers fought.